Minardi M197: Test drivers

 The M197 was utilised by a number of drivers during test sessions.
 Alongside the three race drivers of Katayama, Trulli and Marques the M197 was tested by Esteban Tuero, Tom Kristensen, Luca Badoer, Laurent Redon and Oliver Martini.

 Livery

 The M197 featured a return to Minardi's colour scheme of black, yellow and white, used from 1988 to 1992.
-Fondmetal was one of the major sponsors, along with Mild Seven (brought by new driver Ukyo Katayama) and Roces.
+Fondmetal was one of the major sponsors, along with Mild Seven (brought by Katayama) and Roces.

+Minardi used the 'Mild Seven' logos, except at the French, British and German Grands Prix.